mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 | Overall Organization Ownership | The ratio of "masters" making edits to code compared to the total number of engineers.
 The better the ratio in favour of "master" contribution, the higher the quality. |
 | Organization Intersection Factor | For each group that contributed 10% or more to a codebase, there was a decline in quality.  |

-In my interpretation of the study, an **ideal development team** is one that: is small, has had no churn, makes few edits, has an owner of 75% contribution history or more, does not need to work across an organization, and contains only one working group.
+In my interpretation of the study, an **"ideal development team"** is one that: is small, has had no churn, makes few edits, has an owner of 75% contribution history or more, does not need to work across an organization, and contains only one working group.

 The article's conclusion was thus: